Authorities search BTK serial killer’s former property in connection with 1976 missing person case and other unsolved cases – KION546

 Rader’s daughter, Kerri Rawson, has been offering “volunteer assistance” to investigators in the Kinney case and a probe into an unsolved killing in Missouri, after she became aware of those cases this year, Rawson said Wednesday in a written statement to news outlets.

-Rawson became aware Tuesday of that day’s search on the property of her former childhood home, she said.
+Rawson became aware Tuesday of this week’s search on the property of her former childhood home, she said.

 “I will continue to partner closely and heartily support all (law enforcement) agencies and offer my volunteer assistance,” Rawson said.